buildspace/buildspace-projects/Polygon_ENS/en/Section_0/Lesson_3_What_Is_ENS.md

 Usually, you would have to go make deals with big ISP providers to have your domain accepted by them.
 For example, if you wanted to make the domain `.bingbongboopitybop` then all the big internet providers would need to accept it on their end.
 Else, the domain would just lead to a “Does not exist” error page.

 Recently, I wanted to buy a `.af` domain, but it doesn’t exist!
-In this case, I could take inspiration from ENS and build by own ENS for the `.af` domain.
+In this case, I could take inspiration from ENS and build my own ENS for the `.af` domain.

 So, now that we know how hype Polygon is and what ENS is - how does this all fit into what we are building?